-After the plan pays benefits for Medicare noncovered chiropractic services and appliances, you are responsible for the remaining cost.
+After the plan pays benefits for chiropractic services and appliances, you are responsible for the remaining cost.

-Covered services What you must pay for these covered services Routine dental services To receive benefits, Benefits include: you must use a Liberty participating Preventive Dental Services provider. • Oral Evaluation - 1 every year. \$0 copay for an oral evaluation • Cleanings - 1 every 6 months. \$0 copay for first • X-rays - full mouth or panoramic, 1 every 5 years. cleaning • X-rays - bitewings, 1 every year. \$40 copay for second cleaning For additional benefit information and to locate a Liberty participating provider, please contact customer service.
-You will be directed to the dedicated customer service line. \$10 copay for full mouth/panoramic X-rays Dental benefit management administered by Liberty Dental, an independent company. \$0 copay for bitewing X-rays After the plan pays benefits for routine dental services, you are responsible for the remaining cost.
-Medicare-approved clinical research studies After Original Medicare has paid its share of the Medicare-approved study, this plan will pay the difference between what A clinical research study is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
-They test new medical care procedures or drugs by asking for volunteers to help with the study.
-If you participate in a Medicare-approved study, Original Medicare pays the doctors and other providers for the covered services you receive as part of the study.
-Although not required, we ask that you notify us if you participate in a Medicare- pproved research study.
-Medicare has paid and this plan's cost- sharing for like services.
-Any remaining plan cost-sharing you are responsible for will accrue toward this plan's out-of-pocket maximum.
+Covered services What you must pay for these covered services Additional Chiropractic services (con't) • Appliances issued/billed by a chiropractor.
+Medicare non-covered chiropractic services provided by ASH Plans are limited to 12 visits per year.
+Appliances prescribed by an ASH Plans participating chiropractor are limited to a maximum benefit of \$50 per year.
+Routine dental services To receive benefits, Benefits include: Preventive Dental Services you must use a Liberty participating provider.
+Oral Evaluation - 1 every year. \$0 copay for an oral • Cleanings - 1 every 6 months. evaluation X-rays - full mouth or panoramic, 1 every 5 years. \$0 copay for first cleaning • X-rays - bitewings, 1 every year. \$40 copay for For additional benefit information and to locate a Liberty participating provider, please second cleaning contact customer service.
+You will be directed to the dedicated customer service line.
+Dental benefit management administered by Liberty Dental, an independent company. \$10 copay for full mouth/panoramic X-rays \$0 copay for bitewing X-rays

+What you must Covered services pay for these covered services After Original Medicare-approved clinical research studies Medicare has paid its A clinical research study is a way that doctors and scientists test new types of medical share of the care, like how well a new cancer drug works.
+They test new medical care procedures or Medicare-approved drugs by asking for volunteers to help with the study. pay the difference If you participate in a Medicare-approved study, Original Medicare pays the doctors between what and other providers for the covered services you receive as part of the study.
+Medicare has paid Although not required, we ask that you notify us if you participate in a Medicareand this plan's costapproved research study. sharing for like services.
+Any remaining plan maximum.
+Annual out-of-pocket maximum \$3,400

-Covered services What you must pay for these covered services Annual out-of-pocket maximum \$3,400 All copays, coinsurance, and deductibles listed in this benefit chart are accrued toward the medical plan out-of-pocket maximum with the exception of routine hearing services, routine vision services, routine dental services and the foreign travel emergency and urgently needed services copay or coinsurance amounts.
+All copays, coinsurance, and deductibles listed in this benefit chart are accrued toward the medical plan out-of-pocket maximum with the exception of routine hearing services, routine vision services, routine dental services and the foreign travel emergency and urgently needed services copay or coinsurance amounts.
 Part D prescription drug deductibles and copays do not apply to the medical plan out-of-pocket maximum.